iamvtor/helm-charts/PUBLISHING.md

-# Publishing Your Helm Chart to GitHub
+# Publishing Your Helm Chart to GitHub Container Registry

-This guide explains how to publish your ToolJet Helm chart to GitHub so others can install it directly.
+This guide explains how to publish your ToolJet Helm chart to GitHub Container Registry (ghcr.io) so others can install it directly.

 ## 🚀 Quick Setup (Automated)